 6:33 pm • 13 July 2012 • 1 note

-aeiche asked: Any chance you'd add support into WiFly for additional real UART ports?
+aeiche said: Any chance you'd add support into WiFly for additional real UART ports?
 Devices like the Arduino Mega and the Teensy have hardware UARTs that aren't dedicated to programming and or the USB host.

 WiFlySerial depends on SoftwareSerial for its communications.
 Having a ‘real’ UART to play with on an Uno would have made many things easier.

 It should boil down to a substitution of SoftwareSerial with a Serial class aimed at the UARTs.
 Some #ifdef’s in declaring the uart member variable should accomplish it fairly neatly.
 Most of the code is independent of SoftwareSerial-specific items.

 Send me a Mega and it could happen!
 Or … I should get this on to GitHub so you could fork the version.